A cheap website might not be the answer

 By contrast a website for a plumber will need to provide information about services offered, and where the plumber operates.
 Information about experience, qualifications, insurances, membership of professional bodies, etc., would provide reassurance that the plumber is reputable, and a portfolio of work would help show the quality that a potential customer could expect.

-In addition, the competition in search engine results can be pretty high for a plumber, and so quite a bit of effort will be need to get their website in front of potential customers.
+In addition, the competition in search engine results can be pretty high for a plumber, and so quite a bit of effort will be needed to get their website in front of potential customers.
 By using phrases within the website’s content such as

 plumber in Bedford or